thomaskleiven/EC/resources/README.txt

 The test concludes that our final datasets are likely drawn from the same distribution, i.e. there is no statistically significant difference in the two samples.
+The test is performed with a significance level of alpha=0.001.

-I believe that there is no significant difference because we have been working together and we have basically implemented the same algorithm, i.e. currently we use the same cross-over-rate, mutation-rate, tournament selection, inverse mutation, local search algorithm, adaptive mutation rate, etc.
+I believe that there is no significant difference because we have been working together and we have implemented many of the same solutions.
+Our solution is similar and we use almost the same cross-over-rate, mutation-rate, tournament selection, inverse mutation, local search algorithm, adaptive mutation rate, etc.